(Want to get this briefing by email? Here’s the sign-up.)

 Now, a break from the news

-We’ve started an email newsletter, At Home, with our recommendations for what to read, cook, watch and do while staying safe at home.
-Sign up here.
+We have more ideas about what to read, cook, watch and do while staying safe at home.

 And now for the Back Story on …

-To Melissa Clark for the recipe, and to Theodore Kim and Jahaan Singh for the rest of the break from the news.
-Andrea Kannapell, our Briefings editor, wrote today’s Back Story.
-You can reach the team at firstname.lastname@example.org.
+Melissa Clark provided the recipe, and Theodore Kim and Jahaan Singh provided the rest of the break from the news.
+You can reach the team at email@example.com.

 • We’re listening to “The Daily.”
 Today’s episode is about a day in the life of a Brooklyn hospital during the coronavirus pandemic.

-• Here’s today’s Mini Crossword, and a clue: Starter of a Zoom meeting (four letters).
+• Here’s today’s Mini Crossword, and a clue: Misbehave (five letters).
 You can find all our puzzles here.